-Discover the strange world of the undead and the proof that creatures of the night exist when you read Vampires by Konstantinos.
+Discover the strange world of the undead and the proof that creatures of the night exist.

 For many of us, the mere mention of the word "vampire" evokes images of pale Romanian counts with thick Eastern accents, slicked back hair, and tuxedo suits complete with opera capes.
 Younger generations might instead picture handsomely brooding teenage vampires.
 But while we may not readily envision vampires as being real, flesh-and-blood creatures who feast on the blood of the living, these beliefs persist into the current day, the entire world over.
 Brian Righi, author of Vampires Through the Ages, explains.